 The process of induction hardening is most commonly used in steel alloys.
 This ie because there are many mechanical parts, including gears, shafts, and springs, that are subjected to surface treatments prior to delivery in order to enhance what is known as wear behavior.
 However, it's important to keep in mind that the level of effectiveness of any given induction hardening treatment depends on a variety of factors, including the modification of surface material properties and the introduction of residual stress.
 But above all, the process is known to be one of the most effective and widely employed processes meant to increase component durability.

-The basic principles of induction heating have been applied to manufacturing since the 1920s.
+The principles of induction heating have been applied to manufacturing since the 1920s.
 Understanding the facts about induction heating equipment and applications such as induction hardening is the key to determining which heat treatment methods are right for your needs.
 Keep an eye out for the next post, where we'll answer some more common questions about induction heating equipment and hardening processes.